JustinGOSSES/nasa-contractor-jobs-information/README.md

 Where it gets very unlikely that a position will accept foreign national applicants is positions that are either onsite at a physical locality where there are rockets, testing, engineering, or space communications or where you might have easier "IT" access to those things.

 Again, this is very hand wavy and just observations.
 These aren't rules or guidelines.
+Don't depend on any of these vague generalizations being correct.

 ### Remote NASA Contractor Jobs
 Some NASA contractor jobs will now explicitly say in the job advertisement that they are remote friendly.
 However, some of them that are possible to work remotely won't state it is possible to work them remotely.
 You may have to ask.
-The HR contact listed probably won't know, but asking the HR contact to direct the question to the hiring manager if they don't know themselves can be a good tactic.
+The HR contact listed probably won't know, but asking the HR contact to direct the question to the hiring manager, if they don't know themselves, can be a good tactic.
+Otherwise, they'll likely just repeat what's already written in the advertisement.
 I've started to see language like "this job is onsite at " to convey that a job is not remote friendly, but it seems the standard language is still developing.

 ## Who Are NASA Contractor Companies?
 This is less clear than you might expect.

-## Official Listings
+### Official Listings
 Every NASA center has a listing of the prime contractors somewhere on their public website.
-Where that list sits and the format of it is highly variable.
+Where that list is located online and the format of it is highly variable.

 Additionally, these lists often just list prime contractors.
 Most of the prime contractor have sub-contractors.
 The sub-contractors may not be listed on the lists of contractors that NASA puts out.